 Urban art has always thrived on the streets, embracing the rawness and unpredictability of public spaces.
 But what happens when this same art, so deeply tied to its environment, enters a gallery setting?
 Evasiones.
 The Street as Fiction from B-Murals dives into this very question, exploring how urban art and graffiti navigate the line between fiction and reality, the street and the gallery.
 Curated in collaboration with INDAGUE, this project challenges viewers to think differently about the role of urban art, asking how these forms of expression can exist authentically in an institutional setting.

-This interview is the first of a 3-part series that connects you with the curators and artists behind Evasiones.
-In part one, we speak with curators Jaume Gómez Muñoz and Mathieu Tremblin about the exhibition’s curatorial vision, the concept of fiction as a theme, and the evolving role of graffiti in both public spaces and galleries.
-In the following parts, we’ll dive deeper into the perspectives of the participating artists, exploring their interpretations of evasion and their relationship with urban environments, as well as how humor and subversion play a role in urban art.
+This interview is the first of a 2-part series that connects you with the curators and artists behind Evasiones.
+In part one, we speak with curator Jaume Gómez Muñoz about the exhibition’s curatorial vision, the concept of fiction as a theme, and the evolving role of graffiti in both public spaces and galleries.
+In the next article, we’ll get the perspectives of the participating artists, exploring their interpretations of evasion and their relationship with urban environments.
+We’ll explore how public art, city life, and creative freedom all weave together-while examining how both artists and everyday people can flip the script on the spaces around us.

-Jaume Gómez Muñoz – Curator
+Curatorial Insights with Jaume Gómez Muñoz

 The concept of Evasiones came from a collective reflection between the three curators of the exhibition and as a commission from B-Murals to INDAGUE, the Spanish Association for the Research and Dissemination of Graffiti and Urban Art.
 Each curator—Juan, Keko, and I—created an initial draft of the type of exhibition we envisioned, and we ultimately merged our ideas into a single proposal.